Sgouws/nylas-mail-community-themes/README.md

 * [ToogaBooga](https://github.com/brycedorn/N1-ToogaBooga) - Created by [Bryce Dorn](https://github.com/brycedorn)

 ## Compatibility
-Some themes have been optimized for certain platforms, while others may have teething issues
+Some themes have been optimized for certain platforms, while others may have teething issues, which may result in visual dissonance.

 ## Installation

 To install community themes: